YYanin/unified-shell/AI_Interaction_ShellBuild_Past.md

 - Can be used immediately without integration

 ### Current Status
-- ✅ Shell executes external commands via execvp()
+- DONE Shell executes external commands via execvp()
-- ✅ edi works as external command if in PATH or called with full path
+- DONE edi works as external command if in PATH or called with full path
-- ✅ No changes needed to shell codebase
+- DONE No changes needed to shell codebase
-- ✅ Terminal state remains stable
+- DONE Terminal state remains stable

 ### Testing External edi Usage
 ```bash